pg8wood/changelog-generator/README.md

 #### Arguments
 ```
   <version> The version number associated with the changelog entries to be published.
   <release-date> A string representing the date the version was published.
-Format MM-dd-YYYY. (default: <today>)
+Format MM-dd-yyyy. (default: <today>)
 ```

 #### Options